electricimp/SpiFlashLogger/README.md

 ### write(*object*)

 Writes any serializable object to the memory allocated for the SPIFlashLogger.
-If the memory is full, the logger will begin overwriting the oldest entries.
+If the memory is full, the logger begins overwriting the oldest entries.
-Current method does not catch exceptions which could throw the [Serializer library](https://electricimp.com/docs/libraries/utilities/serializer)
+If the provided object can not be serialized, the exception is thrown.

 ```squirrel
 function readAndSleep() {